 - 4 cinnamon sticks

-- ½ teaspoon ground nutmeg
+- ½ tsp nutmeg ground

-- 1 tablespoon whole cloves
+- 1 tbsp cloves whole

-- 1 inch ginger root (sliced, optional)
+- 1 inch ginger root sliced, optional

-- maple syrup (optional)
+- maple syrup optional

 - Store extra cider in an airtight container for up to 2 weeks in the fridge.
 Shake to mix before serving left overs.

 - For a sweeter sip, add honey or maple syrup.